2022 FIFA World Cup qualification (OFC)

-The Oceanian section of the 2022 FIFA World Cup qualification acted as qualifiers for the 2022 FIFA World Cup, held in Qatar, for national teams which are members of the Oceania Football Confederation (OFC).
+The Oceanian section of the 2022 FIFA World Cup qualification acted as qualifiers for the 2022 FIFA World Cup, held in Qatar, for national teams which were members of the Oceania Football Confederation (OFC).
 A total of 0.5 slots in the final tournament were available for OFC teams, which equated to one inter-confederation play-off slot.

 Due to the COVID-19 pandemic in Oceania, the qualification was held as a centralised tournament in Qatar (host country of the World Cup) from 17 to 30 March 2022.

 Format

 In November 2021, the OFC confirmed the format for the qualifiers in response to the COVID-19 pandemic.
 The qualifying stage was to be a single match on 13 March 2022 between the two lowest-ranked participating OFC nations in the FIFA World Rankings, with the winner advancing to the group stage, but Tonga withdrew from the qualification match causing Cook Islands to automatically enter the group stage.
 Then eight remaining teams were drawn into two groups of four, playing single leg round-robin.
 The top two teams from each group advanced to a single leg knockout stage.
 The final winner advanced to the inter-confederation play-offs.